A tiny house on wheels is a comfy ticket to adventure. Right? With the proper planning, it definitely can be.

 2. Travel prep begins during the design/build phase.

-Your tiny house design needs reflect how often you plan to move.
+Your tiny house design needs to reflect how often you plan to move.
 The more you want to move, the more critical weight distribution is for a safe tow experience.
 An unbalanced trailer can result in unsafe swerving on the road.
 Sway bars won’t fix poor distribution!

 A good rule of thumb: the 60/40 split.
 Place 60% of the total tiny house weight between the center of wheels and front of the trailer (towards the tongue).